BCSecRes/fraudGNN/README.md

 This project focuses on detecting illicit transactions (money laundering, fraud) on the Bitcoin network using the **Elliptic Data Set**.

-The core innovation of this repository is the application of **Temporal Graph Neural Networks (TGAT/CT-GNN)** combined with a rigorous **Incremental Learning Strategy** to handle the dynamic nature of cryptocurrency flows and **Concept Drift** over time.
+The core innovation of this repository is the application of **Temporal Graph Neural Networks (CT-GNN)** combined with a rigorous **Incremental Learning Strategy** to handle the dynamic nature of cryptocurrency flows and **Concept Drift** over time.

 ## 🚀 Key Features